 - Cost of Alternate Transportation To Doctor Visits

 - Speech, Physical, or Occupational Therapy Fees

 If your injuries are so severe that you cannot return to work and are deemed disabled by your doctor, you may be able to obtain a settlement for future lost wages.
 This type of monetary compensation is designed to compensate you for money you can no longer earn during your career.
 If you can return to work, but can no longer perform you job duties and must change occupations you can also receive a partial settlement for future lost wages, because your earning capacity is diminished.

 With over eight million motorcycles on the road, it is little wonder why so many people are hurt in accidents each year.
-Contact a Las Vegas motorcycle accident attorney for information about your case and how personal injury law may work for you.
+Contact a motorcycle accident lawyer Las Vegas, NV trusts for information about your case and how personal injury law may work for you.

 Thanks to our friends and contributors from Nadia von Magdenko & Associates for their insight into motorcycle accident injuries.